Grégoire Pennone: Other Roles

 Grégoire serves on the board of and acts as an advisor to a number of other firms, outside of ONE swiss bank.
 He was a board member of Laclinic Montreux.
 Today, he occupies the role of Director at Oxial and Corporate Governance Advisor at M&BD Consulting.

 Grégoire is also a seasoned event organiser.
-He founded the Geneva Marathon in 2003, with its first edition in 2005, and was President of the organising committee until 2010.
+He founded the Geneva Marathon in 2003, with its first edition in 2005, and was president of the organising committee until 2010.

 Recognition

 The Swiss finance magazine Bilan named Grégoire and his father Robert "The Expert and The Manager," in a 2019 article on the rapid growth and expansion GS Banque experienced under the duo.

-In 2022, Grégoire was awarded CEO of the year Switzerland for his outstanding leadership, vision and entrepreneurship by CEO Today Magazine at the 2022 CEO Today Europe Awards.
-These awards aim at recognising some of the most innovative and forward-thinking CEOs and business leaders across a number of sectors and industries within Europe.